-At Sound and Vision The Hague, we actively unite people in researching and discussing how we live in media.
+At Sound & Vision in The Hague, we actively unite people in researching and discussing how we live in media.
 By doing so, we hope to contribute to a free and open society in which mutual understanding, attention, contact, reliability, accessibility, pluriformity and freedom of the press are core values.

-On 2 July 2019, the Netherlands Institute for Sound and Vision and Stichting Museum voor Communicatie (COMM) signed an agreement to execute COMM’s administrative takeover by the Netherlands Institute for Sound and Vision.
-COMM will continue under the name Sound and Vision The Hague.
+On 2 July 2019, the Netherlands Institute for Sound & Vision and Stichting Museum voor Communicatie (COMM) signed an agreement to execute COMM’s administrative takeover by the Netherlands Institute for Sound & Vision.
+COMM will continue under the name Sound & Vision in The Hague.

-The director, Eppo van Nispen tot Sevenaer, of Sound and Vision sits on the board.
-Tom De Smet is the managing director of Sound and Vision The Hague.
+The director, Eppo van Nispen tot Sevenaer, of Sound & Vision sits on the board.

-Sound and Vision The Hague does not have a profit motive.
+Sound & Vision in The Hague does not have a profit motive.